 A return on investment, addressing the nation's priorities and deliverability are set to be the key factors that determine future infrastructure investment by the UK government, says Chancellor of the Exchequer, Rishi Sunak.

-The meeting also gave ICE’s Policy Director, Chris Richards, the opportunity to highlight to the Chancellor the importance of improving infrastructure delivery as part of the upcoming Spending Review.
+The meeting also gave ICE’s policy director, Chris Richards, the opportunity to highlight to the chancellor the importance of improving infrastructure delivery as part of the upcoming Spending Review.

 The event was an ‘In Conversation’ session run by the Enterprise Forum, in partnership with ICE, as part of this year's Conservative Party Conference.

-Whilst the discussion covered a wide range of topics, from the Government’s economic response to the Covid-19 pandemic, the housing market, plans for freeports in the UK and the future of the UK’s aviation sector, many of the questions also highlighted the vital role infrastructure plays in the UK economy.
+While the discussion covered a wide range of topics, from the government’s economic response to the Covid-19 pandemic, the housing market, plans for freeports in the UK and the future of the UK’s aviation sector, many of the questions also highlighted the vital role infrastructure plays in the UK economy.

-Sunak was also asked how the Government intends to support the investment in innovation needed to stimulate the economic recovery and ensure that the UK meets its commitments to achieve net-zero by 2050.
+Sunak was also asked how the government intends to support the investment in innovation needed to stimulate the economic recovery and ensure that the UK meets its commitments to achieve net-zero by 2050.

 Earlier this year, the ICE published its own paper looking at how the defined regulatory periods governing utilities can be made more flexible and strategic in order to effectively plan and deliver the UK’s core economic infrastructure networks.

-The Chancellor also confirmed that the long-awaited National Infrastructure Strategy would be published later this year, either alongside the Comprehensive Spending Review or as a separate announcement.
+The chancellor also confirmed that the long-awaited National Infrastructure Strategy would be published later this year, either alongside the Comprehensive Spending Review or as a separate announcement.

 Last month, the ICE published its submission to the Treasury’s CSR, which you can read here.